LukeGrahamLandry/WrapperLib/README.md

 - LOADER: common, forge, fabric
 - MC_VER: 1.19, 1.18, 1.16
 - LIB_VER: MAJOR.MINOR.PATCH (see the latest version numbers in [gradle.properties](gradle.properties))

-On forge, make sure to call `fg.deobf` on the dependency.

 **You must relocate my packages when using the shadow plugin, or you will conflict with other mods.
 You must also call `mergeServiceFiles()` for my crossplatform stuff to work.**